-The Model Verification block enabling setting under Debugging on the Data Validity diagnostics pane of the Configuration Parameters dialog box lets you enable or disable all model verification blocks, including Check Discrete Gradient blocks, in a model.
+The Model Verification block enabling setting in the Configuration Parameters dialog box lets you enable or disable all model verification blocks, including Check Discrete Gradient blocks, in a model.

 The Check Discrete Gradient block and its companion blocks in the Model Verification library are intended to facilitate creation of self-validating models.
 For example, you can use model verification blocks to test that signals do not exceed specified limits during simulation.
 When you are satisfied that a model is correct, you can turn error checking off by disabling the verification blocks.
 You do not have to physically remove them from the model.
 If you need to modify a model, you can temporarily turn the verification blocks back on to ensure that your changes do not break the model.